 As mentioned earlier, long-term care insurance covers you if you need care in your home or in a nursing home.
-Specifically, it includes a variety of services aimed at helping individuals accomplish the Activities of Daily Living (ADLs) which include bathing, dressing, continence, eating, toileting, transferring oneself from a seated to standing position and getting in and out of bed.
+Specifically, it includes a variety of services aimed at helping individuals accomplish the Activities of Daily Living (ADLs) which include bathing, dressing, continence, eating, toileting, transferring oneself from a seated to a standing position, and getting in and out of bed.
 There are varying levels of long-term care dependent upon each person’s assistance level needed.

 Some factors to think about: